lmiller1990/binf7001-a4-metagenomics/report.md

 This lack of biodegradability, along with our growing population and addition to inexpensive and long lasting plastic products has led to a renewed effort in recent years to find natural ways to break down a wholly unnatural product.

 There has been some notable progress in this area. *Klebsiella pneumoniae* and *Rhodococcus sp.* have been shown to promote degradation of Polyethylene(PE) and *Pseudomonas citronellolis* and *Bacillus flexus* for Polyvinyl chloride (PVC) (Atanasova, 2021).
 Polyethylene, and subsequently, polystyrene, thought to be non biodegradable, was shown to have improved biodegradation when exposed to a biofilm producing strain of *Rhodococcus ruber* (Mor, 2008).
-More recently, *Enterobacter asburiae YT1* and *Bacillus sp* isolated from the gut of waxworms was shown to be capable of degrading PE (Yang, 2014) and *Pseudomonas*, *Rhodococcus* and *Corynebacterium* are shown to improve Polystyrene degradation (Sun, 2022).
+More recently, *Enterobacter asburiae YT1* and *Bacillus sp* isolated from the gut of waxworms was shown to be capable of degrading PE (Yang, 2014) and *Pseudomonas*, *Rhodococcus* and *Corynebacterium* are shown to improve polystyrene degradation (Sun, 2022).

+This study aims to explore ways to dispose of polystyrene by applying metagenomic analysis to the gut microbiome of superworms, primarily using a gene centric analysis.
+Our findings are that superworms can not only survive on a pure diet of polystyrene but are able to gain some weight and successfully pupate.
+The species *corynebacterium* and *pseudomonas*, in particular, exhibited strong biodegrading behaviours.
+The war on cheap yet near-indestructible plastics is far from over, our study shows promising results.
+Our wormy companions may offer some hope, yet!

 # Materials and Methods